-We use interactive digital technology during each of these sessions in order to capture anonymised qualitative and quantitative data from participants, which is then provided to your organisation in an accessible infographic format.
-This not only allows the company to evidence the benefit of these sessions, but also helps identify any particular learning opportunities within the workplace.
+Where possible, we use interactive digital technology during each session to gather anonymised qualitative and quantitative feedback from participants, which is then shared with your organisation.
+This enables organisations to evidence the impact of the sessions and identify further opportunities for learning and development within the workplace.

 Duration: 1 hour